OpenColonyShip/OpenColonyShip-Concept/development/README.md

 * Version control: [YES](https://unity.github.com/)
 * Open source: NO
 * Editor runs on Mac/Linux too: MAC ONLY (linux support is broken)

+# Do we have anyone opposed to Unity3D?